Ontotext-AD/ontotext-yasgui/README.md

     The server supports a watch mode, and a live reload of the web browser.

 7. #### Running the automated tests
+ - Running the Cypress tests

     The automated tests can be run by executing one of the following commands: <br/>
     `npm run cy:run` for headless tests execution. <br/>
     `npm run cy:open` for opening the cypress dashboard. <br/>
+    `npm run cy:run-conformance` for headless execution of the cypress conformance tests. <br/>
+    `npm run cy:open-conformance` for opening the cypress dashboard for the conformance tests. <br/>

     >   The development web server must be started before running the automated cypress tests.
+- Running the syntax conformance tests

+    The syntax conformance tests can be run by executing the `npm run test:conformance` command.
+This will execute the tests in the `conformance-tests` project.
+The tests are executed against the grammar and tokenizer directly.

+8. ### Updating the test files collection
+    The test files collection is based on the W3C SPARQL test suite.

+    To update the test files collection with the latest version of the W3C SPARQL test suite, execute the `npm run test:update` command.
+This will download the latest version of the W3C SPARQL test suite and update the test files collection in the `test-files` project.

-8. #### Ensuring the code quality
+9. #### Ensuring the code quality
     The code quality is monitored with eslint.
 Executing the `npm run lint` command will perform a code lint check.
 And running the `npm run lint:fix` command will execute a code lint check as well as an automatic problems fixing where possible and reporting the rest.